Rangers vs. Pirates Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Dane Dunning (4-0) will make his fourth start of the season.
+- Nathan Eovaldi (5-2) will take the mound for the Rangers, his 10th start of the season.

-- Dunning has three starts in a row of five innings or more.
+- Eovaldi has nine starts in a row of five innings or more.

 |Opponent